Kwandes/hydracoil/README.md

 ## Running the project

-You can clone the project and run the [`index.js`](./src/index.js) file, or check out a running example at [https://kwandes.github.io/hydracoil/](https://kwandes.github.io/hydracoil/)
+You can clone the project and open the [`index.html`](./src/index.html) file, or check out a running example at [https://kwandes.github.io/hydracoil/src/](https://kwandes.github.io/hydracoil/src/)

 ### License